kaishx/paper_trader/README.md

 # Pairs Trading Paper Trading Algorithm

+This is a pairs trading algorithm utilizing Kalman Filters and Hurst Exponents to trade mean-reverting pairs.

 ## This repository contains the code for:

 ![System Architecture](assets/Design.png)

-**Multi-Agent Controller**: Manages the paper-traders concurrently (seeking to run about 20-25 traders)
+**Controller**: Manages the paper-traders concurrently (seeking to run about 20-25 traders)

-**Paper-Trader**: Interacts with the Alpaca API to simulate the trading while calculating the kalman beta and other metrics.
+**Trader**: Interacts with the Alpaca API to simulate the trading while calculating the kalman beta and other metrics.

-**Optimizer**: To optimize the entry parameters for "today's" trading session.
+**Optimizer**: Backtests recent data to calibrate optimal Z-score entry/exit thresholds for the current trading session.

 ---